torkelicious/obliberry/README.md

 To build the engine from source instead, see the [build instructions](docs/build.md).

-> **note:** this is developed and tested on Linux, sometimes tested in a Windows VM. macOS is expected to maybe work
+> **Note:** Obliberry is primarily developed and tested on Linux.
+Windows is tested less frequently, and macOS is
-> but is untested.
+> currently untested, but expected to work.

 ## Features

-- Visual editor with Hub, Edit, Play, and MapEditor states, gizmo transforms, and pixel-based entity picking.
+- Visual editor with Hub, Edit, Play, and Map Edit modes, transform and collider gizmos, pixel-based entity picking, hierarchy editing, undo/redo, and project asset management.
-- ECS core with versioned entity handles and dense component pools.
+- ECS core with versioned entity handles, dense component pools, parent-child relationships, prefabs, and persistent entities across scene transitions.
-- Hex-grid maps (odd-r offset, pointy-top) with built-in A* pathfinding.
+- Pointy-top hex-grid maps using odd-r coordinates, a compact `.obmap` format, built-in A* pathfinding, and a dedicated map editor.
+- Sprite-sheet animation with named clips, per-frame timing, configurable sheet spacing, editor previews, and ObSL playback control.
+- Collider shapes for flat and 3D-style isometric objects, including collision and trigger enter/stay/exit events.
+- Project-wide `assets.json` catalog with lazy loading, dependency resolution, and automatic unloading when scenes change.
+- Configurable post-processing chains with custom fragment shaders, editable uniforms, multi-pass effects, bloom, CRT, color effects, and live editor previews.
-- ObSL scripting: a small embedded language with hot reload, parallel execution, and lifecycle hooks like `on_update(dt)`.
+- ObSL scripting with hot reload, parallel execution, deferred thread-safe mutations, lifecycle hooks, collision events, UI access, and scene management.
+- Instanced OpenGL rendering with directional sprites, billboards, picking, particles, lighting, and scene UI.
+- Audio support for sound effects and looping music.
-- Ship a game as a single `.obpak` package with LZ4 compression and pre-parsed scripts.
+- Export project data into a single LZ4-compressed `.obpak` with MessagePack JSON and pre-parsed ObSL scripts.
-- Built-in scene UI (text, buttons, images) and audio (2D sound effects and looping music).
-- Basic particle and lighting systems.

 ## How it works